 2. Next, take the end of the line and tie a knot around the base of the float.
-Make sure that this knot is tight so that the float doesn’t come off while you’re fishing.
+Ensure that this knot is tight so the float doesn’t come off while you’re fishing.

 3. Once you’ve tied the knot, trim off any excess line so that it’s not hanging loose.
 That’s all there is to it!

-Now when you go out fishing, your bait will be sitting right at the surface where fish are more likely to see it and bite!
+When you go out fishing, your bait will sit right at the surface, where fish are likelier to see it and bite!

 How Do You Set Up for Float Fishing?

-Float fishing is a great way to get started in the sport of fishing.
+Float fishing is a great way to get started in fishing.
 It is relatively easy and does not require a lot of expensive equipment.
-All you need is a rod and reel, line, hooks, sinkers, and floats.
+All you need is a rod, reel, line, hooks, sinkers, and floats.

 You can purchase these items at your local sporting goods store or online.
 The first step is to tie your line to the end of your rod.
 Then, attach a float about 18 inches above the hook.

-The float will keep your bait off the bottom and in the strike zone of fish.
+The float will keep your bait off the bottom and in the fish strike zone.
 Next, add a small sinker above the float.
 This will help keep your line in place and prevent it from being pulled by the current or wind.

 Now it’s time to choose your bait.
-Live bait works best for float fishing, but you can also use artificial lures such as worms or minnows.
+Live bait works best for float fishing bobber on the fishing line.
+But you can also use artificial lures such as worms or minnows.
 Once you’ve selected your bait, thread it onto your hook and position the hook just under the float.